Clay tablet: Uses of clay tablets

 Text on clay tablets took the forms of myths, fables, essays, hymns, proverbs, epic poetry, business records, laws, plants, and animals.
-What these clay tablets allowed was for individuals to record who and what was significant.
-An example of these great stories was Epic of Gilgamesh.
-This story would tell of the great flood that destroyed Sumer.
-Remedies and recipes that would have been unknown were then possible because of the clay tablet.
-Some of the recipes were stew, which was made with goat, garlic, onions and sour milk.
+These clay tablets allowed individuals to record who and what was significant.
+One example of these stories is the Epic of Gilgamesh, which tells of the great flood that destroyed Sumer.
+Remedies and recipes that would have been largely unknown were then possible because of the clay tablet.
+Some of the recipes were kinds of stew, which was made with goat, garlic, onions and sour milk.

-By the end of the 3rd millennium BCE, even the "short story" was first attempted, as independent scribes entered into the philosophical arena, with stories like: "Debate between bird and fish", and other topics, (List of Sumerian debates).
+By the end of the 3rd millennium BCE, even the "short story" was first attempted, as independent scribes entered into the philosophical arena, with stories like "Debate between bird and fish" and other topics.

 Communication

-Communication grew faster as now there was a way to get messages across just like mail.
-Important and private clay tablets were coated with an extra layer of clay, that no one else would read it.
-This means of communicating was used for over 3000 years in fifteen different languages.
+Communication grew faster as now there was a way to get messages across greater distances, similar to mail.
+Important and private clay tablets were coated with an extra layer of clay so that no one else would read it.
+This method of communication was used for over 3000 years in fifteen different languages.
 Sumerians, Babylonians and Eblaites all had their own clay tablet libraries.